sebbu/iControl-Web/README.md

 On every page and subpage, it is possible to define up to four context menu items individually.
 It is reached with a force touch.
 Possible use cases are

-* controls which have an impact (i.e. a garage door should not be opened/closed accidentally)
+* controls which have an impact (i.e. a garage door should not be opened/closed by accident)
-* scene controls (i.e. turn all lights off for this room)
+* scene controls which have a meaning for all controls (i.e. turn all lights off for this room)

 A context menu entry must have a label, a command and an icon.
 The names of the icons are predefined by Apple as [WKMenuItemIcon](https://developer.apple.com/library/ios/documentation/WatchKit/Reference/WKInterfaceController_class/#//apple_ref/c/tdef/WKMenuItemIcon).
 Simply use the short strings (i.e. Accept, Play, Pause, More, ...).